 - Disability benefits

 The Social Security tax revenue that's collected from wage earners and employers is placed into these trusts, which in turn fund the monthly benefits to these individuals:

 - Retirees and their spouses who have qualified for Social Security

 - Surviving spouses and minor children of workers who have died

 The taxes collected can exceed the cost of current benefits.
 The money is put in the trusts and invested to pay for future program benefits when this occurs.

-Investments made from the funds placed inside these trusts allow the United States government to essentially borrow against the surplus to fund other parts of the government.
+Investments made from the funds placed in these trusts allow the federal government to essentially borrow against the surplus to fund other parts of the government.
 This practice has many worried about the longevity of these Social Security programs, but the government has repaid its loans from the Social Security trusts with interest so far.

 Where Medicare Taxes Go